Wild coastlines, island escapes, and epic open-road adventures

 |---|---|---|---|

-Tipping: Tipping is not mandatory or expected in most of Oceania, including Australia and New Zealand.
-In high-end restaurants, a 10% tip for exceptional service is appreciated but entirely optional.
+Tipping: Tipping is generally not expected in most of Oceania, especially in Australia and New Zealand.
+In more tourist-oriented businesses and island destinations, rounding up or leaving a small gratuity for exceptional service is appreciated.

 Coverage